Sonia Machanick: Early life and education

-After completing school, Sonia Machanick enrolled on the medical course at Cape Town University.
+After completing school, Sonia Machanick enrolled in the medical course at Cape Town University.
 While a student, she initiated a vacation scheme for medical students to provide medical support at a mission hospital in the Transkei and she was a member of the team that inaugurated SHAWCO, a student-run NGO based at the University of Cape Town, that seeks to improve the quality of life for individuals in developing communities within the Cape Metropolitan area.

 After graduating in 1947, she returned to the main university campus to study psychology and she worked at the University Child Guidance Clinic.

 She married Hillel Abbe Shapiro who was a lecturer at the university medical school.

 Career

-Soon after, they relocated to Johannesburg where she was initially employed at the Alexandra Township TB clinic and then as a registrar at Tara Hospital.
+Soon after, they relocated to Johannesburg where she was initially employed at the Alexandra Township TB clinic and then as a registrar at Tara Psychiatric Hospital.

 These experiences informed her decision to forge a career in the area of remedial education, with the specific aim of developing facilities for the diagnosis and treatment of children whose emotional and educational needs were not catered for in the mainstream educational system and she started working with children who struggled with a range of learning problems, including emotional behavioural issues, dyslexia and dyspraxia.

 Together with her husband and a group of other parents, Sonia Machanick was instrumental in founding South Africa's first mainstream multi-racial high school, Woodmead School.